gaf3/pi-k8s-automation/chore-speech.md

 Then
 - push to the sppech channel the task is done
 - will record that task as done and start the next.

+## chore API

+Reads any chore templates from chore storage able to
+- initiate a chore on a node for a child
+- record that a task was done (or really wasn't done with these little bastards).

 # Interfaces